Underground-Railroad/magnificentMammals/brainDump/manifestations/beginnings.md

 # I wish every night could end with a fire 🔥
-> Darrick and I gathered by firelight to discuss our place in the blockchain.
+> Darrick and I gathered by firelight to discuss our place in the blockchain. <br>
-> I pulled a card for each of us at nights end.
-Feels important to capture.
+> I pulled a card for each of us at nights end. <br>
+> Feels important to capture.

 ## Ace of Swords // Darrick 🦁